bhattji007/bhattji007/README.md

-# 👋 Howdy, I'm Shubham!
+# 🫡 Howdy, I'm Shubham!

 ---

 _Backend developer by day, OAuth wizard by night.
-When your APIs are throwing tantrums and your access management is playing hide and seek, I'm the one you call._
+When your APIs are throwing tantrums and your access management plays hide and seek, I'm the one you call._

 ## What's Cooking?